Environmentalists call on Biden to stick to ‘no new drilling’

 During his speech at COP27 on 11 November 2022, President Biden urged: “To permanently bend the emissions curve, every nation needs to step up.
 At this gathering, we must renew and raise our climate ambitions.”

-As Biden also pointed to the United States’ efforts to curb methane emissions at the time, adding that the U.S. will “meet our emissions targets by 2030” thanks to the IRA, Earthjustice confirmed that “major progress” is being made, however, several studies have shown that the U.S. won’t meet those targets unless it “pushes harder to reduce climate pollution.”
+As Biden also pointed to the United States’ efforts to curb methane emissions at the time, adding that the U.S. would “meet our emissions targets by 2030” thanks to the IRA, Earthjustice confirmed that “major progress” was being made, however, several studies have shown that the U.S. won’t meet those targets unless it “pushes harder to reduce climate pollution.”

-Since Biden promised no new drilling when campaigning for office, the environmental group underlined that he “now must, and still can, follow through with that commitment.”
-Despite millions of acres already leased to oil and gas companies, Earthjustice pointed out that “even more fossil fuel leasing is on the horizon, opening the floodgates to new oil and gas drilling operations” that could continue producing for decades.
+Since Biden promised no new drilling when campaigning for office, the environmental group underlines that he “now must, and still can, follow through with that commitment.”
+Despite millions of acres already leased to oil and gas companies, Earthjustice points out that “even more fossil fuel leasing is on the horizon, opening the floodgates to new oil and gas drilling operations” that could continue producing for decades.

 “Ramping down fossil fuel extraction is one of Biden’s greatest opportunities to demonstrate global leadership.
 As things stand, a full one-quarter of U.S. GHG emissions can be attributed to federal fossil fuel extraction activity, representing a significant chunk of our national carbon footprint.
 Considering that the U.S. is one of the greatest emitters on the planet, that’s saying a lot,” concluded Earthjustice.